kaliop/ezobjectwrapper/README.md

 *Entity* instances provide a lazy-loading wrapper for Contents and Locations.
 They are supposed to hold the logic to decode data from the Content Fields, and to fetch related Entities (without overloading the view Controller and creating a new kernel request).
-They are generally not configured as Symfony services.
+They are generally _not_ configured as Symfony services (for a starter, they are not singletons).

 Developers are supposed to create a new Repository and Entity class for each of the Content Types in use in the website;
 the easiest way to do so is to subclass the existing ones and just add in the custom business logic.